 Thank you for your interest and we look forward to meeting you live.

 All the box offices of the National Theatre are closed until further notice.

 2 hours 45 minutes, 1 intermission 20 minutesLanguage

 In Italian, subtitles in Czech, EnglishPremiere

 An authentic Egyptian colour was given to the scenery by the renowned Egyptian painter Hafíz Abdel Farghali, who succeeded in expressing in a singular manner contemporary civilisation’s link to the legacy of the era of the Pharaohs.

 Aida is one of the most feted works of the Italian composer Giuseppe Verdi.
 Created for the inauguration of the Suez Canal, ever since its triumphant premiere in Cairo in 1871 the opera, depicting a romantic story of love and betrayal against the backdrop of a military conflict, has been a staple of the repertoire of opera houses all over the world.

 The State opera Chorus and Orchestra

-The production also met with a tremendous response during the State Opera Prague’s two tours of Japan – in 2001, the role of Radames was portrayed by the world-famous artist José Cura, and in 2005 the celebrated singer Maria Guleghina performed with our company.
+The current State Opera production, premiered in 1994, is the title longest performed in the present repertoire of the company and one of its most popular shows.
+It also met with a tremendous response during two State Opera Prague tours of Japan – in 2001, when the role of Radames was portrayed by the world-renowned tenor José Cura, and in 2005, when the celebrated singer Maria Guleghina performed with our company.

 By their appearance, attire and behaviour, the audience is obliged to adhere to the accustomed practice expected from them when attending a theatre performance.